 You want your drink to be frothy and super cold before you pour it over the rocks.
 Any kind of mixing is just not getting that done.
 When the shaker is basically too cold to hold, that’s when you’re ready to pour.

 This is totally a matter of personal preference, but I’m not much for salt on the rim of my glass.
 If you do prefer salt, just run a lime wedge around the edge, roll it in salt and then add your ice to your glass before pouring your margarita mixture over top.

 - 1 1/2 oz of Patron (or equivalent tequila)

 - 3/4 oz of Cointreau

 - 1/4 oz of agave or simple syrup (more or less to taste)

-Combine lime juice, Patron, Cointreau and agave syrup (or simple syrup) in a chilled cocktail shaker with ice.
-Shake well and vigorously, then pour over ice.
-If you like salt with your margarita (I prefer to skip it), wet the rim of your glass with lime juice and then coat it by flipping the glass upside down on a plate holding the salt of your choice.
-(You know, before you fill it with ice and margarita goodness, that is.)
-Adjust the agave/simple syrup to your taste.
+- Adjust the agave/simple syrup to your taste.
 My suggestion is to start with less and build up the sweetness until you find your own personal sweet spot.
-Personally I prefer my margaritas crisp and tart so I don’t use much syrup at all.
-Bottoms up!
+Personally I prefer my margaritas crisp and tart so I don't use much syrup at all

-[Styling by Cyd Converse for The Sweetest Occasion. | Photos by Alice G. Patterson.]
+[Styling + recipe by Cyd Converse for The Sweetest Occasion. | Photos by Alice G. Patterson.]